PatternPal/PatternPal/docs/docs/recognizers/strategy.md

 _Context class_
 a. has a private field or property that has the Strategy class as type
-b. has a function setStrategy() to set the private field / property with a parameter of type Strategy
+b. has a function setStrategy() to set the private field / property
+  i. if the reference is stored in a field the function must have a parameter of type Strategy
-c. has a function useStrategy() to execute the strategy.
+c. has a function useStrategy() that calls the execute() function in Strategy.

 _Strategy interface_
 a. is an interface / abstract class	(duplicate if 4.d holds and the implementation / inheritance is correct)
 b. has declared a method
   i. if the class is an abstract class instead of an interface, this method has to be an abstract method.
-c. is used by another class
+c. is used by the context class
 d. is implemented / inherited by at least one other class
 e. is implemented / inherited by at least two other classes